rpryzant/neutralizing-bias/README.md

 Click [this link to download](http://bit.ly/bias-corpus) (100MB, expands to 500MB).

+## Pretrained model
+Click [this link](https://bit.ly/bias-model) to download a model checkpoint.
+We used [this command](https://nlp.stanford.edu/projects/bias/train.sh) to train it.

 ## Overview

 `harvest/`: Code for making the dataset.
 It works by crawling and filtering Wikipedia for bias-driven edits.